nicholasphair/nicholasphair.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome.
-I'm Nick and this is my site.
-I'm a senior software engineer at CCRi in Charlottesville, Va.
-I graduated from Virginia Tech with a degree in Computer Engineering and a minor in Computer Science.
+My name is Nick and this is my site.
+I am a first year PhD student in the Department of Computer Science at the University of Virginia.
+Before starting at UVA I worked as a senior software engineer at CCRi in Charlottesville, Va.
 My tech interests lie all over the place.
 They include, though definitely are not limited to, software design and all things programming, computer architectures, operating systems, cyber security, hardware/electronics tinkering, and some networking.

 I think its important to have interests all over the place.
 In that regard, I